What Is a Liberal Arts Degree?

 What Jobs Are Available?

 Pursuing this type of degree prepares you for a wide range of jobs across many industries.
-Jobs for liberal arts majors could include becoming a journalist or a professor, getting involved in politics or curating a museum, helping businesses succeed or marketing products.
+Jobs could include becoming a journalist or a professor, getting involved in politics or curating a museum, helping businesses succeed or marketing products.
 Some students earn a general humanities degree, while others choose a more focused — but still well-rounded — major.

 Here are a few possible jobs and the majors that can help prepare you for them: